-The last few weeks and months have been pretty full for me.
+Let me be honest with you: The last few weeks and months have been pretty stressful.
 Between starting full-time work, writing my thesis, still going to university courses, moving to a new city AND still hoping to see my friends and have some free time, getting organized was pretty much key to survive without going crazy.
-I’ve worked out a few strategies to manage stressful times that I wanted to share with you today – none of these are brand-new and never heard of, but this is I’ve combined the tips (of all the tips out there) that work best for me:
+I’ve worked out a few strategies to manage stressful times that I wanted to share with you today.
+None of these are brand-new, but these are the tricks that really helped me.

 And there you have it – these are my top strategies for a productive day.
 What about yours?